PlayStation Portal battery life: here's how long Sony's PS5 handheld lasts

 The PlayStation Portal battery life rivals that of the PS5 DualSense controller

-The PlayStation Portal isn’t out yet, but we already have a fair idea of the handheld console’s battery life.
+The PlayStation Portal launched on November 15, 2023, and we now have a better idea of how the handheld console’s battery life holds up.

 The Shortcut is an ad-free, reader-supported publication.
 To receive exclusive content and our weekly newsletter, please consider becoming a free or paid subscriber to support our work. ❤️